Hagar the Womb: History

 The band released a second EP, Funnery In a Nunnery (UK Indie No. 9) the next year, now on the Abstract label, drawing comparisons with Siouxsie & the Banshees, Delta 5 and The Slits.
 Flacko left, his replacement being Paul "Veg" Venables, and Julie Sorrell was brought in to replace Amsden.

-They continued for another year, but there were no further releases and the band split up, with Knowles, Sorrell, Venables, and Harding forming We Are Going To Eat You, who signed to Junior Delgado's Big Cat Records after their 1987 début EP and went on to release the album Everywhen in 1990.
+They continued for another year, but there were no further releases and the band split up, with Knowles, Sorrell, Venables, and Harding forming We Are Going To Eat You, who signed to Junior Delgado's Big Cat Records (who later became Jungle Records) after their 1987 début EP and went on to release the album Everywhen in 1990.
 They later changed their name to Melt, releasing a sole EP before splitting up.

 The band's drummer Chris Knowles (a notable figure in the Stamford Hill punk rock anarchist squatting scene in the 1980s) has a degree in Hegelian Dialectics, Continental Philosophy and Russian Literature and went on to become a cult acid techno producer and DJ under the moniker Chris 'Liberator'.
 Bassist Mitch Flacko has been playing bass in avant garde ensembles, and works as a tour manager.